makinacorpus/django-mbtiles/README.rst

         'MBTILES_ROOT' : os.path.join(PROJECT_ROOT_PATH, 'data')
     }

-* An index page to list all available MBTiles files
+* An index page to list all available MBTiles files with a preview image

 ::